open5e/open5e/source/monsters/tome-of-beasts/M/malphas.rst

-**Night Terror (1/round).** As a bonus action immediately after making a successful melee attack, a malphas storm crow can cast magic missile through his or her sword at the same target.
+**Night Terror (1/round).** As a bonus action immediately after making a successful melee attack, a malphas storm crow can cast :ref:`srd:magic-missile` through his or her sword at the same target.

 **Swordtrained.** Malphas are trained from youth in